adh1rajsingh/trip-script/README.md

    # Ensure DATABASE_URL is set in .env.local
    npm run seed
    ```
-   This creates a demo user, a 5-day Paris trip with itinerary items, daily budgets, sample expenses in multiple currencies, and currency rates.
+   This creates a demo user, a 5-day Paris trip with itinerary items.
 It prints URLs you can open.

 6. **Run the development server**
    ```bash